-Prioritized Request ID: A 32-bit identifier for a request.
-This contains the stream ID of a request stream when the

-PUSH_PRIORITIZED flag is clear, or a Push ID when the PUSH PRIORITIZED flag is set.
+Prioritized Request ID: A variable-length integer that identifies a request.
+This contains the Stream ID of a request stream when the PUSH_PRIORITIZED flag is clear, or a Push ID when the PUSH PRIORITIZED flag is set.

-Stream Dependency ID: A 32-bit stream identifier for a dependent request.
-This contains the stream ID of a request stream when the PUSH_DEPENDENT flag is clear, or a Push ID when the PUSH_DEPENDENT flag is set.
-A request stream ID of 0 indicates a dependency on the root stream.
-For details of dependencies, see Section 4.3 and [RFC7540], Section 5.3.
+Stream Dependency ID: A variable-length integer that identifies a dependent request.
+This contains the Stream ID of a request stream when the PUSH_DEPENDENT flag is clear, or a Push ID when the PUSH_DEPENDENT flag is set.
+A request Stream ID of 0 indicates a dependency on the root stream.
+For details of dependencies, see Section 5.3.